Kim Jin-su: 2019 AFC Asian Cup

-In round 16 match, he scored a goal in 2-1 victory against Bahrain in overtime and the team advanced to quarter-final which later eliminated by Qatar, the eventual champion of 2019 AFC Asian Cup.
+In round 16 match, he scored a goal in 2–1 victory against Bahrain in overtime and the team advanced to quarter-final which later eliminated by Qatar, the eventual champion of 2019 AFC Asian Cup.

 2022 World Cup

 In 2022 FIFA World Cup, Kim Jin-su played full-time in all group stage matches and played in a last match against Brazil.
 He did an excellent job in the match against Uruguay.
 Despite being a goalless draw, there were plenty of good performances from his team and Kim Jin-su stood out.
 The 30-year-old veteran defender was impressive both offensively and defensively during the game.
 Overall, he made three tackles, one clearance, won five ground duels, four aerial duels and completed three crosses in the match.

-He also assisted the first goal to Cho Gue-sung in a second match against Ghana on 28 November.
+He also assisted the second goal to Cho Gue-sung in a second match against Ghana on 28 November.
 Despite exit from the world cup, his team successfully advanced to the round of 16 which was achieved after 12 years.